AntoineMra/api-finance/docs/production.md

 In this tutorial we will use a virtual machine provided by DigitalOcean, but any Linux server can work.
 If you already have a Linux server with Docker Compose installed, you can skip straight to [the next section](#configuring-a-domain-name).

-Otherwise, use [this affiliate link](https://m.do.co/c/5d8aabe3ab80) to get $100 of free credit, create an account, then click on "Create a Droplet".
-Then, click on the "Marketplace" tab under the "Choose an image" section and search for the app named "Docker".
-This will provision an Ubuntu server with the latest versions of Docker and Docker Compose already installed!

 To test, the cheapest plan will be enough, but for real production usage you'll probably want to pick a plan in the "general purpose" section that will fit your needs.

 ![Deploying a Symfony app on DigitalOcean with Docker Compose](digitalocean-droplet.png)